dianetc/zigthesis/README.md

+# Zigthesis

-I wanted to learn a bit of Zig, so I created Zigthesis: a **small** library for falsifying a hypothesis.
+A  **small** library for falsifying a hypothesis.

-The primary entry point into the library is the zigthesis.falsify function.
+The primary entry point into the library is the `falsify` function.

 If this sounds eerily familiar to you, it should!
 Inspiration for this library was taken directly from the initial commits of the very popular [Hypothesis library](https://github.com/HypothesisWorks/hypothesis)